EngrRitta/ProjectKi/README.md

 Required:

-xxamp installation for database implementation, xxamp comes with phpmyadmin, which is also required.
+xampp installation for database implementation, xampp comes with phpmyadmin, which is also required.
 Xampp can be downloaded for installation here: https://www.apachefriends.org/download.html